microsoft/code-with-engineering-playbook/docs/agile-development/README.md

 # Agile Development

-In this documentation we refer to the cross-functional delivery team as a **"Crew"** (i.e., the team responsible for delivery on the engagement).
+In this documentation we refer to the cross-functional delivery team as a **"Crew"** (i.e., the team responsible for delivery on a project).
 This includes the dev team, dev lead, product manager (PM), data scientists, etc.

 ## Why Agile